Continuous matrix product operators for quantum fields

 The first attempt towards porting tensor network techniques directly to the continuum was the construction of {continuous matrix product states} (cMPS) \cite{verstraete2010cmps,haegeman2013cmps,osborne2010holographic}.
 They have been successful as a variational ansatz for strongly interacting (non-)relativistic quantum systems \cite{guifre2015liebliniger,ganahl2017liebliniger,tilloy2021relativisticCMPS,tilloy2022study,tuybens2022variationalCMPS} and as a continuum limit of MPS, they capture the entanglement area law directly in the continuum.
 Furthermore, cMPS can be viewed as a real-space renormalization procedure applied to one-dimensional MPS run backwards, i.e., performing fine-graining procedure rather than coarse-graining by blocking \cite{gemma2018continuum,gemma2020generalizedMPS}.

 In this work we provide an ansatz for \textit{continuous matrix product operator} (cMPO) for quantum fields \footnote{We note that in \cite{tang2020cMPOfinitetemp} a notion of cMPO was introduced to capture the continuous (imaginary) time evolution of a lattice system in terms of tensor networks.
-However, it is defined implicitly as a limit of discrete MPO tensors along the time direction, and our ansatz provides the explicit cMPO directly in the limit by viewing the spatial direction as the time direction.}.
+Our ansatz is consistent with their definition if one exchanges time by space.
+Furthermore, by expressing the MPOs in the Fock-like representation, it allows us to take the continuum limit directly and explicitly express it in terms of bosonic operators, in much the same way cMPS are \cite{verstraete2010cmps}.}.
 We formulate cMPO as a suitable continuum limit of discrete MPO without reference to any underlying lattice spacing.
 We show that it admits a closed-form expression in terms of a path-ordered exponential similar to traced Wilson line operator in non-Abelian gauge theory.
 By construction it preserves area-law entanglement natively in the continuum and they map a cMPS to another cMPS.
-As an application, we use the ansatz to construct continuous matrix product unitaries (cMPU) that are natural continuum limit of MPUs beyond QCA \cite{Styliaris2025matrixproduct}.
+As an application of this ansatz, we are able to construct continuous matrix product unitaries (cMPU) that are continuum limit of MPUs beyond QCA \cite{Styliaris2025matrixproduct}.

-\paragraph{Review of cMPS.} Let us first review the basic features of cMPS.
+\paragraph*{Review of cMPS.} Let us first review the basic features of cMPS.
 Our setting is a non-relativistic bosonic field defined on a one-dimensional interval $I \subset \R$ of length $\ell$.
 In the second quantization formalism, a bosonic field operator $\psi(x)$ satisfies the canonical commutation relations $[\psi(x),\psi^\dagger(y)] = \delta(x-y)\openone$ and a vacuum state $\ket{\Omega}$ with respect to $\psi$ is defined to be the state for which $\psi(x) \ket{\Omega} = 0$ for all $x$.
 The Hilbert space of the field is a Fock space $\fock \coloneqq \bigoplus_{N=0}^\infty \mathcal{H}^{\odot N}$ where $\mathcal{H}\cong L^2(I)$ is the one-particle sector Hilbert space and $\mathcal{H}^{\odot N}$ is the symmetrized subspace of $N$ identical particles.
 By construction any arbitrary state in $\fock$ must have finite total particle number.

 \begin{definition}[\cite{verstraete2010cmps,haegeman2013cmps}] A bosonic cMPS with bond dimensions $D$ is the state $\ket{\psi[B,Q,L]}\in \fock$ given by